Japan April core CPI seen subdued even after two-year BOJ stimulus

 "The actual condition of the economy lacks momentum," said Takumi Tsunoda, senior economist at Shinkin Central Bank Research Institute.

-"It needs wage increase spreading among small and medium-sized firms not only among big firms in order to realise the full-fledged recovery."
+"It needs wage increase spreading among small and medium-sized firms not only among big firms in order to realize the full-fledged recovery."

 The core consumer price index (CPI), which includes oil products but excludes fresh food prices, probably edged up an annual 0.2 percent in April, a Reuters poll of 21 analysts showed.